pschmidtwalter/LWFBrook90R/README.md

 LWF-BROOK90 is distributed by [LWF](https://www.lwf.bayern.de/boden-klima/wasserhaushalt/index.php)
-upon request as a pre-compiled Fortran command line program together with in MS Access User Interface.
+upon request as a pre-compiled Fortran command line program together with an MS Access User Interface.
 In 2019, Volodymyr Trotsiuk converted the Fortran 77 code to Fortran 95 and implemented the connection to R.
 Paul Schmidt-Walter’s *brook90r* package for LWF-Brook90 input data generation, model execution and result processing was adapted and